Articles on basic care and considerations for new or prospective owners.

 Meet the hedgehogs of Hedgehog Valley!

-Owning a hedgehog is a special thing that isn’t just for everyone.
-Once people learn that you are truly attached to your prickly pal, don’t be surprised if one day, someone somewhere calls you up, or you get an email, or you learn of a hedgehog whose life circumstances necessitate that it find a new home, now.
-While you may be feeling inexperienced or unprepared, know that if the hedgehog appears- you’ve learned a lot from your first hedgehog, and you will be able to rise to the challenge.
-Here are some suggestions to help you with the surprise arrival:
+Hedgehogs are special animals that are not the right pet for everyone.
+Once people learn that you are truly attached to your prickly pal, do not be surprised if one day someone somewhere calls you up, or you get an email, or you learn of a hedgehog who needs to find a new home NOW.

-2) Give the hedgehog a health inspection.
-If hedgie is too scared to allow for a thorough examination, you may want to try giving it a bath.
-Many hedgehogs will relax their quills and cooperate better with an examination if they are gently bathed.
+2) Give the hedgehog a health check.
+If the hedgehog is too scared to unball, try giving it a bath.
+Most hedgehogs will relax their quills and cooperate better if they are gently bathed.
 Look for injuries, lumps, bumps, crustiness, quill loss, or anything else that might suggest problems.
 Monitor stool frequency, color, and consistency for signs of possible problems.
-If in doubt, schedule a visit with the vet if you have any concerns.
+Schedule a visit with the vet if you have any concerns.

-3) Talk quietly and soothingly to the new arrival.
-Spend quiet time together, no matter how upset hedgie is, and talk sweetly.
+3) Talk quietly and soothingly to the new arrival: Spend quiet time together, no matter how upset hedgie is, and talk sweetly.
 I like to sit with a new hedgehog in my lap, under a blanket or in a hedgebag.
 This helps the hedgehog to feel safe and to associate my scent with the feeling of security.